percona/pmm-doc/docs/install-pmm/install-pmm-server/aws/aws.md

 2. Subscribe to PMM Server: click **Continue to Subscribe** on the PMM Server listing page, review the terms and conditions, then click **Continue to Configuration**.

 3. Configure PMM Server: Select the latest version (recommended), choose the AWS region where you want to deploy PMM, then click **Continue to Launch**.
-4. **Launch the PMM Server**:
+4. Launch the PMM Server:

-   - Choose **Launch from Website** to configure and launch directly from the AWS Marketplace or **Launch through EC2** if you prefer launching via the EC2 Management Console for more customization.
+   4.1.
+Choose **Launch from Website** to configure and launch directly from the AWS Marketplace or **Launch through EC2** if you prefer launching via the EC2 Management Console for more customization.

-   - **EC2 Instance Type:** select an appropriate instance type based on your monitoring needs and anticipated load.
+   4.2.
+In the **EC2 Instance Type** field, select an appropriate instance type based on your monitoring needs and anticipated load.

-   - **VPC Settings:** choose an existing VPC or create a new one to host your PMM Server.
+   4.3.
+In the **VPC Settings** field, choose an existing VPC or create a new one to host your PMM Server.

-   - **Subnet Settings:** select an existing subnet or create a new one within your VPC.
+   4.4.
+In the **Subnet Settings** field, select an existing subnet or create a new one within your VPC.

-   - **Security Group Settings:** choose an existing security group or create a new one based on the default settings provided by the seller.
+   4.5.
+In the **Security Group Settings** field, choose an existing security group or create a new one based on the default settings provided by the seller.

-   - **Key Pair Settings:** select an existing key pair for SSH access, or create a new one if necessary.
+   4.6.
+In the **Key Pair Settings** field, select an existing key pair for SSH access, or create a new one if necessary.

-   - Click **"Launch"** to deploy the PMM Server.
+   4.7.
+Click **Launch** to deploy the PMM Server.

    Once the instance is launched, it will appear in the EC2 console.

 Make sure to assign a meaningful name to the instance to help distinguish it from others in your environment.